emilkarlen/exactly/README.rst

 * Variables - corresponding to symbol definitions -
   but for variable values
 * Macros and functions
-* Ability to embedd Python code in test cases
+* Ability to embed Python code in test cases
 * Python library for running cases and suites from within Python as a DSEL
+* Improve error messages

 AUTHOR